 Different things can affect the diminished car value in North Carolina.

-Age: Many insurers will put up a fight on a diminished car value claim if the car is more than seven years old.
+Year Model: Many insurers will put up a fight on a diminished car value claim if the car is more than seven years old.
 Older cars are worth less than newer cars.

 Mileage: Mileage can have a big impact on the market value of the vehicle.
 Many people consider cars with lower mileage better.
 More mileage will mean more wear and tear and more repairs in the future.